amcossu/Tetris/README.md

 # Tetris

-Site of presentation of Tetris' project developped for the Afterwork4 of the Passarelle Numérique at École Centrale de Marseille, Marseille - France.
+Site of presentation of Tetris' project developped for the Afterwork4 of the Passarelle Numérique at École Centrale de Marseille, France.

 ### Link of the game
 http://13.93.104.26:2758/t